 Lynx, wolves and boar – all now extinct in Scotland – once lived alongside some of Scotland’s rarest inhabitants like the wildcat and capercaillie.
 Large populations of wild cattle roamed its ancient forests.
 In the 1700s, widespread sheep grazing and the introduction of sport shooting made a considerable impact on the biodiversity of Scotland’s landscapes.
 The last wolf is thought to have been shot in 1743.
 Over grazing, with regular burning to manage the land for agriculture and sport, further destroyed these ancient habitats and prevented those already damaged from regenerating.

-REGENERATION AND REWILDING SCOTLAND
+REWILDING SCOTLAND

 The rewilding movement has been gaining traction across some of Scotland’s largest estates in the last few decades.
 Landowners and conservation groups have sought to reintroduce native species, trees and habitats.